 Acceptable assets will vary from lender to lender, but can include assets like:

 Why would you go for this kind of line of credit?
 Collateral reduces the risk to your lender.
 In exchange, you can borrow with better rates and terms than you would be able to otherwise.

 Some lines of credit come with an interest-only grace period, notably the ever-popular home equity line of credit (HELOC).

-If your line of credit has an grace period, you only have to make interest payments for the length of the period.
+If your line of credit has a grace period, you only have to make interest payments for the length of the period.
 You do not have to pay down the principal.
 Grace periods typically run from six months to one year.
-In this time, you can draw from your credit line as needed.
+During this time, you can draw from your credit line as needed.

 In many cases, when the grace period ends, you will no longer be able to draw on your line of credit.
 At that point, it effectively functions as a traditional loan.

 Business Lines Of Credit VS Business Term Loans

 Business term loans come in a number of different forms, but all are received via a single lump sum.
 After receiving your money, you typically have to begin repaying the loan immediately.
 Like business lines of credit, business loans are meant to be used for specific business-related expenses.

 Why would you want a business loan over a business line of credit?

 - They’re (usually) easier to qualify for.